How can you determine what’s in a closed box?

 Apart from dose reduction there is an important emphasis on workflow and efficiency to create improvements in the imaging experience for both patients and healthcare professionals.

 Trends are being created in the area of preventative screening such as lung cancer.

-The CT system which is capable of dual energy and spectral imaging to obtain functional information out of the same CT scanner.
+The computed tomography system which is capable of dual energy and spectral imaging to obtain functional information out of the same computed tomography scanner.
 The benefits of this approach are that patients will not be exposed to an additional radiation dose and valuable functional information is obtained regarding the disease state: for example, the detection of lesions formed earlier in the disease process and also to assist in a personalised treatment plan.
 These concepts can be extended to structural heart imaging.

 The advancements in CT technology are focussed in three areas:

 - The capability to obtain vital clinical information from the CT investigation.
 The aim is to produce a more confident diagnosis resulting in less follow-up testing and improved disease management.

 - To develop methods to extract clinical information at lower radiation doses.
 This would enable broader use of CT for high-risk populations and early disease detection: for example, in lung cancer screening.